meesern/meesern.github.com/_mm/source/2011/11/google-notebook.html.markdown

 Conclusion
 ==========

 The sad conclusion is that there does not seem to be a useful alternative to Google Notebook.
 I have settled for Evernote but there is something quite unlikeable about the interface.
 A good layout should feel like it is not there.
 Evernote rather feels like the layou gets in the way of the actual notes and with every one I write I am aware that there is not export functionality and so I am getting tied in.
+Worse than all of that in the few days that I have been trying it I have lost important information.
+There is an auto-save feature but I suspect that if you move away from a note without either saving or waiting for the autosave to kick in, then the edit is silently lost.
+For me a notebook that looses your notes is not a good thing to be using.
+It's like writing in a notebook and then turning back the page to discover that what you wrote has disappeared.
+In general the whole notion of needing to save a file is becoming quite last century.
+For a notebook the idea of save or loose it makes no sense at all.

 [un]: (http://www.ubernote.com)